-When a risk reaches a level whereby the manager can implement no further controls or solutions, the risk must be escalated.
-The escalation can occur within the risk register either by the project manager, Branch Head, Director or member of the Senior Management Team.
+When a risk reaches a level whereby the risk owner can implement no further controls or solutions, the risk must be escalated.

-The boundary for suggested escalation within FSS it outlined below, however if the risk owner/Director deems the risk to be of corporate significance, or beyond their delegated tolerance, they can escalate a risk to the Senior Management Team if they are deemed critical of effect FSS as a whole.
+The boundary for suggested escalation within FSS it outlined below, however if the risk owner/Director deems the risk to be of corporate significance, or beyond their delegated tolerance, they can escalate a risk to the Senior Management Team if they are deemed critical or effect FSS as a whole, e.g. if a programme 'amber risk' is identified which has the potential to negatively impact on FSS's reputation.
 They will then be considered as corporate risks and will be under SMT management and control.

-The FSS policy for risk escalation is that all risks rated VERY HIGH or RED should be escalated to the next level in the risk management chain.
-Risks that are not rated VERY HIGH or RED should be considered for escalation as above.
+The FSS policy for risk escalation is that all risks rated VERY HIGH or RED should be discussed and considered for escalation to the next level in the risk management chain.
+Risks that are not rated VERY HIGH or RED but have been highlighted as having the potential to have a wider impact within FSS, or where the scoring gap between the current risk score and target (or tolerable) risk score are considerable, should also be discussed.
 The FSS risk escalation hierarchy is outlined below and is designed to provide effective support and challenge in managing FSS risks.

 FSS BOARD - Consideration of appropriate risks on the Level 1 Strategic Risk Register following discussion and review with ARC.

 FSS AUDIT AND RISK COMMITTEE - Consideration of Strategic Risk Register and all VERY HIGH or RED risks reported on SMT Risk Register following SMT discussion.

 SENIOR MANAGEMENT TEAM - Consideration of all Level 1 and 2 Risks and any VERY HIGH or RED risks on Level 3 or Programme Risk Registers.

+PROGRAMME BOARD - Consideration of all programme & project-level RED risks, or those identified as impacting on other programmes or strategic objectives.

 DIRECTOR - Consideration of all Level 3 risks on Directorate Registers and through Role as SRO in relation to Programme or Project Risk Registers.

+The following diagram show the risk owner how and where to escalate and/or communicate very high/red risks or risks which may impact on other programmes, projects or strategic objectives.

+STRATEGIC & PROGRAMME LEVEL RISKS COMMUNICATED to this level where they could affect project objectives.
+Risks relating to individual projects should be communicated to other projects & operations where appropriate.
+PROJECT BOARD/ STRATEGIC (FSS BOARD/ARC/ PROGRAMME BOARD LEVEL OPERATIONAL LEVEL SMT LEVEL) ESCALATED against set criteria where they exceed agreed tolerances, such as an unacceptable exposure to risk, if they fall outside where they exceed agreed tolerances - such as an unacceptable exposure to risk, if they fall certain limits, or if they could affect PROGRAMME objectives.
+PROJECT & OPERATIONAL LEVEL PROGRAMME, PROJECT & RISKS OPERATIONAL LEVEL RISKS